ShreySuri/Connect4/README.md

  -- The grid has 6 rows and 7 columns
  -- Tokens fall straight down, occupying the lowest available space within the column

+ The objective of the game is to be the first player to form a vertical, horizontal, or diagonal line out of one's own tokens.